 If there are no concerns, DRCOG does not submit testimony at the rule-making hearing.
 If there are inconsistencies or concerns, DRCOG staff immediately alerts the local agency and CDOT staff.
-If those problems can be addressed or reasonably explained, DRCOG does not submit testimony.
-If concerns are not or cannot be addressed, DRCOG may present testimony.
+If the problems identified can be addressed or reasonably explained, DRCOG does not submit testimony.
+If concerns are not, or cannot be, addressed, DRCOG may present testimony.
 There may be a need to revise or adjust the Metro Vision RTP during the next update or revision cycle to reflect approved access category changes.

 As appropriate, CDOT updates the transportation committees on the outcome of relevant access category change requests.